exentio/DeltaLaunchSA/README.md

 # DeltaLaunch Strikes Again
 ### (aka "My OCD ordered me to make this program")
 My first time doing a C++ application.
-I tried this before with C#, that's the reason of the "Strikes Again" This will be painful.
+I tried this before with C#, that's the reason of the "Strikes Again".
+This will be painful.
 REALLY painful.

 At the moment, it loads a config.ini, shows you the sections, and makes you choose what you wanna run; if the key is a path (literally, "path = C://yourstuff"), it launches the program.